gbesnard/nand-to-tetris/nand2tetris-vhdl/hack/rom-programs/documentation.md

 ## mult-rom
 - Stores 6 in R0 and 7 in R1
 - Multiplies R0 and R1 and stores the result in R2.

+## max-rom
+- Stores 23456 in R0 and 12345 in R1
+- Find the max value and stores the result in R2.